scorpp13/hyprland/README.md

 # My config files for Hyprland

-A working configuration of Hyprland for Arch Linux based distributions.
+A working configuration of Hyprland for Arch-based Linux

 ## Installation